elidupuis/ember-cli-build-info/README.md

 Available template keys include `{VERSION}` and `{COMMIT}`.
 These keys will be replaced by the current build info values.

-The example above would yeild:
+The example above would yield:
 ```html
 <meta name="build-info" content="version=0.0.2"/>
 ```